SjoenH/local-bin/README.md

     ```bash
     # Build the optimized binaries
-    for dir in epcheck-rust usersecrets-rust lspkg-rust; do
+    for dir in epcheck usersecrets lspkg; do
         if [ -d "$dir" ]; then
             cd "$dir"
             cargo build --release